oniony/TMSU/README.md

   * It is now possible to tag a broken symbolic link: instead of an error this will now be reported as a warning.
   * It is now possible to remove tags with values via the VFS.
-  * Subcommands can be read from standard input by passing an argument of '-'.
+  * 'tag' subcommand can tag multiple files with different tags by reading from standard input by passing an argument of '-'.
   * TMSU will now automatically use a local database in .tmsu/db in working directory or any parent.
 The new 'init' subcommand allows a new local database to be initialized.
 See [Switching Databases](https://github.com/oniony/TMSU/wiki/Switching%20Databases).